wanelo-chef/openswan/README.md

 openswan
 ========

+## Description

+Collection of recipes that configure and install Ubuntu-based networking gateway, with support for for both peer-to-peer and site-to-site VPNs, and includes installation of ipsec, xl2tpd, and iptables for NAT routing.

+### L2TP over IpSec VPN

-Install and configure openswan for per-user l2tp over ipsec vpn access.
+This recipe installs and configures openswan services for per-user l2tp over ipsec vpn access.

+### Tunneling Cisco ASA Compatible site-to-site VPN

+This recipe installs site-to-site VPN that's been verified to work with Cisco ASA 5000 series appliances.

 ## Requirements